 The majority of people we look after choose to be cared for at home.
-We have day centres in Exeter, Tiverton or Honiton that you may be able to attend.
+We have day hospices in Exeter, Tiverton or Honiton that you may be able to attend.
 You may also receive inpatient care at Searle House hospice in Exeter, on our 12-bed ward.

 The Hospiscare team will be in contact with other people related to your care to help you receive the best treatment and care, and can refer you on to other services and help you to access equipment which may be just what you or your family need.